Which of the following is the correct order of the phases of mito... | Channels for Pearson+

 Understand that mitosis is the process of cell division that results in two genetically identical daughter cells.
 It consists of several phases that occur in a specific sequence.

-Next is Metaphase, where the chromosomes align at the metaphase plate, which is the equatorial plane of the cell.
-The spindle fibers attach to the centromeres of the chromosomes.
+Next is Metaphase, where the chromosomes align at the metaphase plate, equidistant from the two spindle poles.

-Following Metaphase is Anaphase, where the sister chromatids are pulled apart by the spindle fibers and move toward opposite poles of the cell.
+Following Metaphase is Anaphase, during which the sister chromatids are pulled apart toward opposite poles of the cell.

-Finally, Telophase occurs, where the chromosomes arrive at the poles, begin to de-condense, and are enclosed by a re-forming nuclear envelope.
-The spindle fibers disassemble, completing the process of mitosis.
+Finally, Telophase occurs, where the chromosomes arrive at the poles, de-condense, and are surrounded by a new nuclear envelope, completing the process of mitosis.

 Watch next